AlexanderPoellmann/PaymentFont/README.md

 - 2014-10-29 v0.1.1 Minor fixes and improvements, added demo site [PaymentFont.io](http://paymentfont.io).
 - 2014-10-30 v0.1.2 Added "copy to clipboard" functionality to demo site.
 - 2014-12-09 v0.2.0 Added 11 new icons, updated pf-paypal, pf-paypal-alt and pf-paylife.
-- 2014-12-17 v1.0.0 Added 9 new icons, replaced Gittip with Gratipay (new alias pf-gratipay), added Bower and Git Tags, submitted to Fontello
+- 2014-12-17 v1.0.0 Added 9 new icons, replaced Gittip with Gratipay (new alias pf-gratipay), added Bower and Git Tags, submitted to Fontello.
+- 2015-01-17 v1.0.1 Added 1 new icon, updated Braintree icon, minor enhancements.

 ##License
 - The font is licensed under the SIL OFL 1.1: